cowwoc/jace/readme.txt

 - JEnlister now only generated for exception classes
 - staticGetJavaJniClass() was not acquiring locks properly (contributed by Otakar Leopold).
 - Fixed template specialization warnings under GCC (contributed by Otakar Leopold).
+- "JObject::~JObject - Unable to delete the global ref" is no longer printed on JVM shutdown
+- Jace now throws a more specific exception (VirtualMachineShutdownError instead of JNIException) if a method is invoked after the JVM has already shut down.

 Compatibility breakers: